rickbenavidez/ruby_llm/docs/_advanced/rails.md

 ### How It Works

-When you call `chat_record.ask("What is the capital of France?")`, RubyLLM follows these steps:
+When calling `chat_record.ask("What is the capital of France?")`, RubyLLM:

-1. **Save the user message** with the question content.
+1. **Saves the user message** with the question content
-2. **Call the `complete` method**, which:
+2. **Calls the `complete` method**, which:
-   - **Creates an empty assistant message** with blank content via the `on_new_message` callback
-   - **Makes the API call** to the AI provider using the conversation history
+   - Makes the API call to the AI provider
+   - Creates an empty assistant message:
+     - **With streaming**: On receiving the first chunk
+     - **Without streaming**: Before the API call
-   - **Process the response:**
+   - Processes the response:
-     - **On success**: Updates the assistant message with content, token counts, and tool call information via the `on_end_message` callback
+     - **Success**: Updates the assistant message with content and metadata
-     - **On failure**: Cleans up by automatically destroying the empty assistant message
+     - **Failure**: Automatically destroys the empty assistant message

 ### Why This Design?

-This two-phase approach (create empty → update with content) is intentional and optimizes for real-time UI experiences:
+This approach optimizes for real-time experiences:

-1. **Streaming-first design**: By creating the message record before the API call, your UI can immediately show a "thinking" state and have a DOM target ready for incoming chunks.
+1. **Streaming optimized**: Creates DOM target on first chunk for immediate UI updates
-2. **Turbo Streams compatibility**: Works perfectly with `after_create_commit { broadcast_append_to... }` for real-time updates.
+2. **Turbo Streams ready**: Works with `after_create_commit` for real-time broadcasting
-3. **Clean rollback on failure**: If the API call fails, the empty assistant message is automatically removed, preventing orphaned records that could cause issues with providers like Gemini that reject empty messages.
+3. **Clean rollback**: Automatic cleanup on failure prevents orphaned records

 ### Content Validation Implications

-This approach has one important consequence: **you cannot use `validates :content, presence: true`** on your Message model because the initial creation step would fail validation.
-Later in the guide, we'll show an alternative approach if you need content validations.
+> **Important:** You cannot use `validates :content, presence: true` on your Message model.
+See [Customizing the Persistence Flow](#customizing-the-persistence-flow) for an alternative approach.
+{: .warning }

 ## Setting Up Your Rails Application